 Continue reading Analects of Confucius Book 11: new English translation

-Confucius said: “What is Zilu doing playing that type of music in my house?”
-The disciples began showing disrespect to Zilu.
-Confucius said: “Zilu may not have entered the inner chamber yet, but he has at least reached the reception hall.”
+Confucius said: “What is Zilu doing playing his zither inside my gate?”
+His other followers ceased to treat Zilu with respect.
+Confucius said: “Zilu may not have entered the inner chamber yet, but he has at least ascended to the hall.”
+(1) (2)

-Confucius said: “It was only after I returned to Lu from Wei that the music was reformed and the court songs and sacrificial hymns put in the proper order.”
+Confucius said: “It was only after I returned to Lu from Wei that I rectified the Book of Music and put the Court Songs and Sacrificial Hymns in the proper order.”
+(1) (2)

 Have you finalized your retirements plans?
 I’m not just talking about making sure you have made sufficient financial provision for it, but also working out how you’ll spend your time.
 Endless rounds of golf might sound fun in theory, but will they provide the same levels of intellectual and emotional stimulation as well as sense of purpose that you’re used to at work?
 Continue reading Leadership lessons from Confucius: making the most of your golden years

 Read this new English translation of the Analects of Confucius Book 8 to learn more about the teachings of China’s most famous philosopher, including his thoughts on the qualities of the ancient sage kings who laid the foundations of Chinese civilization.

 Confucius said: “It can truly be said of Tai Bo that he was a man of supreme virtue.
 Three times he gave up the throne of his state without giving the people the opportunity to praise him.”